hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 questions:

 1. Why am I putting this behind a content warning?
-1. What differs between this and other types of post in this topic that I would _not_ put behind a content warning?
+1. What differs between this and other posts about this topic that I would _not_ put behind a content warning?

 The answer to your first question will likely be short.
 "It's about war",